- Council Members

-- that any veterinary surgeon who docks a tail must certify that s/he has seen specified evidence that the dog is likely to work in specified areas and that the dog is of a specified type;
+- that any veterinary surgeon who docks a tail must certify that they have seen specified evidence that the dog is likely to work in specified areas and that the dog is of a specified type;

 - the dog must be no older than five days when docked and will also need to be microchipped before it is three months old;

-27.9 In England, the Docking of Working Dogs' Tails (England) Regulations 2007 (SI 2007/1120) specify the certification requirements for veterinary surgeons docking working dogs’ tails (the form of words for the docking certificate can be found on The National Archives website).
+27.9 In England, the Docking of Working Dogs' Tails (England) Regulations 2007 (SI 2007/1120) specify the certification requirements for veterinary surgeons docking working dogs’ tails (the form of words for the docking certificate can be found in Schedule 2 of the Regulations).
 In particular, the Regulations specify:

-- the types of dog that may be docked namely hunt point retrieve breeds of any type of combination of types, spaniels of any type of combination of types or terriers of any type of combination of types;
+- the types of dog that may be docked namely hunt point retrieve breeds of any type or combination of types, spaniels of any type or combination of types or terriers of any type or combination of types;

 - the types of evidence which the veterinary surgeon will need to see;